wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Integrity thread
 ^^^^^^^^^^^^^^^^

-This thread is responsible of synchrozing the files sent by the master node to the clients.
+The *integrity thread* is in charge of synchrozing the files sent by the master node to the clients.
 Those files are:

 - :ref:`agent-keys-registration` file.
 - :doc:`User defined rules, decoders <../ruleset/custom>` and :doc:`CDB lists <../ruleset/cdb-list>`.